augustinsangam/crazyflie-project/README.md

 Use `docker-compose up` command to build and launch.
 It will build the images, start containers and link everything.

 The logs of the dashboard and the server will be available.
-If you don't wanna see them run `docker-compose up -d` to launch the container in the background.
+If you don't wanna see them run `docker-compose up -d` command to launch the container in the background.

-Note you can build the images without launching the containers by using `docker-compose build`
+Note you can build the images without launching the containers by using `docker-compose build` command.

 # Remove everything

-At the end of the simulation run `docker-compose down` to delete all the setups including the images.
+At the end of the simulation run `docker-compose down` command to delete all the setups including the images.